 Mean score of companies in the Vegetable, Fruit and Nut Farms industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Amaggi reported total carbon emissions of approximately 2,481,010,000 kg CO2e, comprising about 1,801,778,000 kg CO2e from Scope 1 and approximately 768,232,000 kg CO2e from Scope 3 emissions.
-Notably, there were no reported Scope 2 emissions for this year.
-In 2023, the company recorded total emissions of about 1,186,000,000 kg CO2e, with Scope 1 emissions at approximately 1,163,376,000 kg CO2e, Scope 2 emissions at about 15,269,000 kg CO2e, and Scope 3 emissions at approximately 753,671,000 kg CO2e.
-Amaggi has set ambitious climate commitments, aiming for net zero emissions by 2050.
-This target applies to both Scope 1 and Scope 2 emissions, with a notable reduction of 4% in Scope 1 emissions achieved in 2018, primarily through changes in land use practices.
-Additionally, a 9% reduction in Scope 2 emissions was reported for the same year, attributed to a decrease in the national grid's emission factor.
-The emissions data is cascaded from Amaggi Exportação e Importação Ltda, reflecting the company's commitment to transparency and accountability in its climate initiatives.
+In 2024, Amaggi reported total carbon emissions of approximately 2,581,010,000 kg CO2e, comprising 1,801,778,000 kg CO2e from Scope 1 and 768,232,000 kg CO2e from Scope 3 emissions.
+Notably, there were no reported Scope 2 emissions.
+In 2023, the company recorded total emissions of about 1,166,336,000 kg CO2e, with 1,163,376,000 kg CO2e from Scope 1, 15,269,000 kg CO2e from Scope 2, and 753,671,000 kg CO2e from Scope 3.
+Amaggi has set ambitious climate commitments, aiming for net zero emissions by 2050 across both Scope 1 and Scope 2.
+This long-term target was established in 2023, reflecting the company's commitment to reducing its carbon footprint.
+In the near term, Amaggi achieved a 4% reduction in Scope 1 emissions in 2018, primarily through changes in land use practices, and a 9% reduction in Scope 2 emissions during the same period, attributed to a decrease in the national grid's emission factor.
+The emissions data for Amaggi is cascaded from its parent company, Amaggi Exportação e Importação Ltda, indicating a structured approach to sustainability and emissions reporting within the corporate family.

 Access structured emissions data, company-specific emission factors, and source documents